 A spiral staircase, with steps cantilevering out from a spine wall, consists of reinforced concrete and connects to the spine wall through continuity bars.

-ROD provided the full range of civil and engineering services for this site development, including:
+ROD provided the full range of civil and structural engineering services for this site development, including:

 - civil and structural engineering design